-3. If the delegated conservation district is PCSM delegated at the engineering review level, the technical review of both the E&S plan and the PCSM plan will be completed within 47 business days of the date the permit application is considered complete.
-Any technical deficiencies that exist in the E&S and PCSM plans should be documented in a letter sent by the conservation district to the applicant/owner and consultant, with a copy sent to the regional office.
+3. Engineering Review PCSM Delegated Conservation District or Department - If the delegated conservation district is PCSM delegated at the engineering review level, or Department when conducting the lead evaluation of the permit application, the technical review of both the E&S plan and the PCSM plan will be completed within 47 business days of the date the permit application is considered complete.
+Any technical deficiencies that exist in the E&S and PCSM plans should be documented by the delegated conservation district or Department in a letter attached to an e-mail to the regional office.
+This documentation of technical deficiencies will cite the statutory and regulatory obligation(s) that the applicant has failed to meet.
+The technical deficiencies should be documented in a technical deficiency letter to the applicant/owner and consultant which is prepared by the Department section chief and reviewed and signed by the program manager.
 This documentation of technical deficiencies will cite the statutory or regulatory requirement(s) that the application has failed to meet.
 The letter will offer the applicant/owner and consultant the opportunity to meet with the regional office and the conservation district to discuss the technical deficiencies.
-The letter will also include the requirement that revised plans should be submitted within 23 business days of the date of the technical deficiency letter.
-If technical deficiencies exist, the delegated conservation district will inform the application manager, who will enter the appropriate subtask into eFACTS.
+The letter will also include the requirement that revised plans should be submitted within 60 calendar days of the date of the technical deficiency letter.
+If the applicant requests in writing to extend the time to respond beyond 60 days, the delegated conservation district will consult with the applicable permitting section chief to either grant or deny the request.
+Either action requires the application manager to respond to the applicant's request in writing including a specific due date for the applicant's response and language providing the applicant a notice that failure to address the deficiencies or respond by the due date will result in the application being determined to be incomplete and considered withdrawn.